Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$

 The asymptotic~\eqref{Ramanujan} is contained in his seminal work on Euler products in the~critical strip.
-Unfortunately, his article had not been open to the public until it was published in~\cite{Ramanujan1997}, since his original manuscript was partially published as~\cite{Ramanujan1915} due to the confusion during the World War I. This may be why the study of Euler products in the critical strip was~barely developed in the last century.
-Past progress on this subject, however, involves the study of the Birch--Swinnerton-Dyer conjecture, which will be detailed in~\S\ref{Birch-Swinnerton-Dyer-conjecture}.
+Unfortunately, his paper had not been open to the public until it was published in~\cite{Ramanujan1997}, since his original manuscript was partially published as~\cite{Ramanujan1915} due to the confusion during the World War I. This may be why the study of Euler products in the critical strip was~barely developed in the last century.
+Prior salient breakthroughs on the subject, however, include the study of the Birch--Swinnerton-Dyer conjecture, which will be detailed in Section~\ref{Birch-Swinnerton-Dyer-conjecture}.

-DRH is a conjecture that the normalised partial Euler products converge on the critical~line $\Re(s) = 1/2$; see Conjecture~\ref{DRH} for a precise formulation.
-As an application, it is well-known that DRH for the Riemann zeta function is equivalent to the asymptotic
+DRH is a conjecture that the normalised partial Euler products converge on the critical~line $\Re(s) = \frac{1}{2}$; see Conjecture~\ref{DRH} for a rigorous formulation.
+As an application, it is known that DRH for the Riemann zeta function $\zeta(s)$ is equivalent to an asymptotic

 which is due to Akatsuka~\cite{Akatsuka2017}.
 Note that~\eqref{von-Koch} implies by partial summation that~$\vartheta(x) = x+O(\sqrt{x}(\log x)^{2})$.
-DRH was shown over function~fields~for arithmetic $L$-functions in~\cite{KimuraKoyamaKurokawa2014} and for Selberg zeta~functions associated to congruence subgroups~$\Gamma_{0}(A) \subset \PGL_{2}(\F_{p}[T])$ with $A \in \F_{p}[T]$ in~\cite{KoyamaSuzuki2014}.
-The first and second authors \cite{KanekoKoyama2023} have examined the convergence~of partial Euler products of Selberg zeta functions in the critical strip, and its relation to the error term in the prime geodesic theorem, a geometric counterpart of the prime number theorem~\eqref{Prime-Number-Theorem}.
+DRH is proven over function~fields~for arithmetic $L$-functions in~\cite{KimuraKoyamaKurokawa2014} and for Selberg zeta~functions associated to congruence subgroups~$\Gamma_{0}(A) \subset \mathrm{PGL}_{2}(\mathbb{F}_{p}[T])$ with $A \in \mathbb{F}_{p}[T]$ in~\cite{KoyamaSuzuki2014}.
+Furthermore, the first two authors~\cite{KanekoKoyama2022} studied the convergence of Euler products of Selberg zeta functions in the critical strip, and its relation to the error term in the prime geodesic theorem, a geometric counterpart of the prime number theorem~\eqref{Prime-Number-Theorem}.